cryptimeleon/subzero/de.upb.crypto.zeroknowledge.parent/de.upb.crypto.zeroknowledge.web/WebRoot/README.md

 STRING is used for string literals, and can only be used as an argument in function calls to predefined functions.
 BOOLEAN is the result of evaluating a logical expression.
 EXPONENT and GROUP_ELEMENT are the possible results of evaluting an algebraic expression.
-There is no type declaration, all types are inferred (explained later).
+There is no type declaration and all types are inferred (explained later).

 ### Operators
 ---